 Davis Technical College Credentials

-The following academic agreements are available to students in the Practical Nurse program.
+The following academic agreements are available to students in the this program.
 In order to receive credit for course work included in these agreements, you must provide a transcript to the receiving institution.

 Please be aware that some agreements require you to complete the entire program before they will transfer credit.
 Please contact your instructor at Davis Tech if you have questions.